ohharsen/cse110-w21-group34/admin/meetings/030721-Sprint-3-Review.md

 ### Statistics
 - Contributors: **Joshua Narezo, Michael Khanzadeh, Vedparkash Singh**

+As our team transitioned from Sprint 2, a majority of our MVP's front-end was already complete.
+However, our statistics pane was still a blank slate, yet to be populated with important user data.
+For this sprint, Joshua, Michael K., and Vedparkash continued their collective effort to extract information from our back-end and display it on our app's interface.

 Main points:
 - phases of stats development (back-end localStorage/data retrieval, front-end display population and graphical appearances)